bodik/rwm/README.md

 * Executed tools stdout is buffered, eg. `restic mount` does not print immediate output as normal.
 * Passthrough full arguments to underlying tool with "--" (eg. `rwm aws -- s3api --help`).
+* When running backup from container, container hostname must be fixed for restic to find parent backup properly
 * TODO: elaborate and hardcode default retention (?restic keeps are tricky).
 * TODO: microceph in CI runner break sometimes, reinstall microceph and reboot to salvage it.